w3c/at-driver/README.md

 The required functionality could be built into an existing WebDriver server (e.g. [GeckoDriver](https://github.com/mozilla/geckodriver) or [ChromeDriver](https://chromedriver.chromium.org/)) using appropriate vendor prefixes.
 This would limit the number of subsystems involved, and like any reduction in complexity, it would help mitigate bugs.

-We advise against proceeding in this direction because while we are interested in testing multiple browsers, integrating with multiple browsers directly (instead of building "on top" of multiple browsers) will increase the development effort required to achieve that goal.
+We have chosen not to proceed in this direction because while we are interested in testing multiple browsers, integrating with multiple browsers directly (instead of building "on top" of multiple browsers) will increase the development effort required to achieve that goal.
 Further, none of the participants in this effort have the expertise necessary to rapidly implement a solution so tightly-coupled to the existing technology.

 ### Simulate OS-level key presses and intercept spoken output